Affine cones over smooth cubic surfaces: Cubic surfaces

 On the other hand,

-Combining two inequalities, we obtain $2m\leqslant 1+n\leqslant 2$.
+Combining these two inequalities, we obtain $a\leqslant 1$.
 This contradicts our assumption too. \end{proof}

 For a point $P$ on $S$, let $T_P$ be the tangent hyperplane section of the surface $S$ at the point $P$.
-This is the unique anticanonical divisor that is singular at the point $P$.
+This is the unique anticanonical divisor that is singular at $P$.
 The curve $T_P$ is reduced but it may be reducible.

-In order to prove Theorem~\ref{theorem:technical} we must show that $(S,D)$ is log canonical at the point $P$ provided that one of the following two conditions is satisfied: \begin{itemize} \item the log pair $(S,T_P)$ is log canonical at $P$; \item the log pair $(S,T_P)$ is not log canonical at $P$ but $\mathrm{Supp}(D)$ does not contain at least one irreducible component of the curve $T_P$. \end{itemize}
+In order to prove Theorem~\ref{theorem:technical} we must show that $(S,D)$ is log canonical at $P$ provided that one of the following two conditions is satisfied: \begin{itemize} \item the log pair $(S,T_P)$ is log canonical at $P$; \item the log pair $(S,T_P)$ is not log canonical at $P$ but $\mathrm{Supp}(D)$ does not contain at least one irreducible component of $T_P$. \end{itemize}

-The log pair $(S,T_P)$ is log canonical at $P$ if and only if the point $P$ is an ordinary double point of the curve $T_P$.
+The log pair $(S,T_P)$ is log canonical at $P$ if and only if the point $P$ is an ordinary double point of $T_P$ (see \cite[Proposition~3.2]{Pa01}).
 Thus, $(S,T_P)$ is log canonical at $P$ if and only if $T_P$ is one of the following curves: an irreducible cubic curve with one ordinary double point, a union of three coplanar lines that do not intersect at one point, a union of a line and a conic that intersect transversally at two points.

-Overall, we must consider the following cases: \begin{enumerate} \item[($\mathrm{a}$)] $T_P$ is a union of three lines that intersect at the point $P$ (Eckardt point); \item[($\mathrm{b}$)] $T_P$ is a union of a line and a conic that intersect tangentially at the point $P$; \item[($\mathrm{c}$)] $T_P$ is an irreducible cubic curve with a cusp at the point $P$; \item[($\mathrm{d}$)] $T_P$ is an irreducible cubic curve with one ordinary double point; \item[($\mathrm{e}$)] $T_P$ is a union of three coplanar lines that do not intersect at one point; \item[($\mathrm{f}$)] $T_P$ is a union of a line and a conic that intersect transversally at two points. \end{enumerate}
+Overall, we must consider the following cases: \begin{enumerate} \item[($\mathrm{a}$)] $T_P$ is a union of three lines that intersect at $P$ (Eckardt point); \item[($\mathrm{b}$)] $T_P$ is a union of a line and a conic that intersect tangentially at $P$; \item[($\mathrm{c}$)] $T_P$ is an irreducible cubic curve with a cusp at $P$; \item[($\mathrm{d}$)] $T_P$ is an irreducible cubic curve with one ordinary double point; \item[($\mathrm{e}$)] $T_P$ is a union of three coplanar lines that do not intersect at one point; \item[($\mathrm{f}$)] $T_P$ is a union of a line and a conic that intersect transversally at two points. \end{enumerate}